Eventfulness of form

 ![]() |

-Artistic bungalow, gable-end facing the road, in Victoria (now stuccoed) |
+| Artistic bungalow, gable-end facing the road, in Victoria (now stuccoed) |

 ![]() |

-Savage bungalow, length turned towards Grange Road, rural suburb style |
+| Savage bungalow, length turned towards Grange Road, rural suburb-style |

 ![]() |

-The cover of Garden Cities Of Tomorrow (1901) |
+| The cover of Garden Cities Of Tomorrow (1901) |

 ![]() | |||

-Government St. back in the day: note gable ends facing the road | |
+| Government St. back in the day: note gable ends facing the road | |

 ![]() |

-Vancouver, West End, houses with gables facing the road, on narrow lots |
+| Vancouver's West End, houses with gables facing the road, on narrow lots |

 ![]() |

-Opening day, 1913 on the Saanich Interurban line, Sluggett family photo |
+| Opening day in 1913, Saanich Interurban line, Sluggett family photo |

 ![]() |

-Lake Hill 'jitney' bus in the 1916 snowstorm: unregulated competition |
+| Lake Hill 'jitney' bus in the 1916 snowstorm: unregulated competition |

 ![]() |

-Cross-gabled east-facing front facade, emphasizing horizontal lines |
+| Cross-gabled east-facing front facade, emphasizing horizontality |

 ![]() |

-Bungalow beside a taller Victorian-era house: horizontal vs vertical emphasis |
+| Bungalow beside a Victorian-era house: horizontal vs vertical emphasis |

 ![]() |

-Fords Hospital, Coventry, England, built in 1509, cross-gabled roof form |
+| Fords Hospital, Coventry, England, built in 1509, cross-gabled roof form |

 ![]() |

-Cross-gabled roof, dramatically advancing verandah flanked by roofed bays |
+| Cross-gabled roof, dramatically advancing verandah flanked by roofed bays |

 ![]() |

-South facade: an asymmetrical collage of shapes set in a horizontal matrix |
+| South facade: an asymmetrical collage of shapes set in a horizontal matrix |

-South wall pictured in more wan end-of-day light, in December 2017 |
+| South wall pictured in more wan end-of-day light, in December 2017 |

 ![]() |

-The west wall differs dramatically from those facing east and south |
+| The west wall differs dramatically from those that face east and south |

 ![]() |

-The west wall roof lifts slightly to accommodate the back door and porch |
+| The west wall roof lifts slightly to accommodate the back door and porch |

 ![]() |

-Porch roof that lifts slightly in order to incorporate the array of utilities |
+| Porch roof lifted slightly in order to accommodate an array of functions |

-Front facade with prominent cross-gables masking the main roof form |
+| Front facade with prominent cross-gables masking the main roof form |

 ![]() |

-The west wall sits at ground level, leading out into an oak meadow |
+| The west wall sitting at ground level, leading out into an oak meadow |

 ![]() | ||||

-North gable rising from ground, walk-in closet stepped up the landform | |
+| North gable rising from ground, walk-in closet stepped up the landform | |

 ![]() |

-Step-up to the walk-in closet added later on |
+| Step-up to the walk-in closet added more recently |

 Books For Looks: